Global Brand Intelligence • 60+ Brands • 2026

 This guide is your Brand Size Decoder: a simple, honest explanation of why this happens and how to fix it so you don’t waste money on returns and “almost right” bras.

-Quick Answer: Why Your Size Changes by Brand
+Why Your Bra Size Changes Between Brands

 - Bra sizes aren’t standardized across brands.